Most nuts can easily fit into a low carb eating plan, but some are particularly low in carbs. Read on for 9 great low-carb options.

 • Percent of calories from carbs: 15%

-Natural nut butters without added ingredients like sugar provide the same nutritional benefits as whole nuts but can be used in different ways, including as a low carb spread for fruits and crackers.
+Natural nut butters lack added ingredients, like sugar.
+They provide the same nutritional benefits as whole nuts, but they can also be used in different ways, including as a low carb spread for fruits and crackers.

 Nut butters can also be added to low carb smoothies to provide a boost of protein and heart-healthy fats.